 - Interpersonal skills: I highly value interpersonal skills in my students.
 Only those who are friendly, happy, helpful, with strong teamwork skills are encouraged to apply.

 - Intellectual curiosity: I value curiosity and the courage to ask interesting questions.
 Questions that start with "what if we did...?" can lead to an interesting exercise of building something novel.
 Questions that start with "Is it really the case that..." can lead to critical thinking that sparks a new study.

 - Interdisciplinarity & Inclusivity: My research program is highly interdisciplinary, and my research group aims to provide an inclusive research environment for everyone.
 It has room for people with various backgrounds, such as policy, ethics, psychology etc., and of course technical backgrounds (electrical, computer science, data science, mechatronics, mechanical).
 I also encourage indigenous students, LGBTQ+ students, and students of other minority groups to apply.

 - Technical skills: Training in robotics, controls, signal processing, human factors, psychology, machine learning are very valuable.
 Even if you do not have a formal training in technical disciplines, I value evidence of proactive and hands-on attitude towards them.
 Completion of online and other forms of self-training in technical areas are all good signs.

 High grades are useful, because you need a certain GPA to get into McGill's competitive graduate program.
 But it's not the first nor the only thing I look for.

 Email me to show your interest

-It's hard for any professor to get a good sense of your real interests when someone sends a CV and writes "I have a X% GPA.
+Second, note that it's hard for any professor to get a good sense of your real interests when someone sends a CV and writes "I have a X% GPA.
 I read your paper on X and am interested in working with you".
 High GPA doesn't always translate to fantastic researchers, nor wonderful people to work with.

 Therefore, in your email to express your interest in applying to work with me, please do the following.